infumap/infumap/docs/deployment/raspberry-pi.md

 volume.

-### Configure and run Infumap:
+### Configure and Run Infumap:

 The easiest way to create a default settings file is to simply run infumap:

     infumap web
     Ctrl-C

-The settings file will be created in ~/.infumap.
+The settings file will be created in `~/.infumap`.
 Move this into the encrypted drive:

     sudo mv ~/.infumap/* /mnt/infudata